Wednesday 14 September 2011

 Brian and Suki Poitier photographed by David Bailey, 1968

 Brian Jones with John Lennon, Yoko Ono, Pete Townshend, Roger Daltrey and Taj Mahal during recording of Rock and Roll Circus, 10.12.1968.

 Rock and Roll Circus - Brian's last ever gig with the Stones.

 Last photo of Brian ever taken, Cotchford Farm, June 1969

 The fascinating story of Brian's life (and bizarre circumstances of his murder) had been a subject of several publications.
 I would recommend Paint It Black - The Murder of Brian Jones by Geoffrey Giuliano, Who Killed Christopher Robin? - The Murder of a Rolling Stone by Terry Rawlings, Brian Jones: Golden Stone by Laura Jackson and Blown Away: The Rolling Stones and the Death of The Sixties by A.E Hotchner.

-Great video of The Rolling Stones, Andrew Loog Oldham and Cathy McGowan miming to Sonny and Cher's 'I Got You Babe' on TV show Ready!
+I'll end with this great video of The Rolling Stones, Andrew Loog Oldham and Cathy McGowan miming to Sonny and Cher's 'I Got You Babe' on TV show Ready!
 Steady!
 Go! in 1966.
 There's a chemistry between Brian and Cathy McGowan...